iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted141008/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.wa.doh.exposurenotifications 3 reviews"/>
 </p>

+> Not sure if it's even working<br> :date: __2021-01-08 19:59:09__

+> Nobody knows how to get this code.
+When state officials reached out, they didn't even know what this app is and couldn't give me the code.
+UPDATE: the process is improving and I ended up getting the code.
+Changing from 1 to 4 stars.
+This app can save many lives.<br> :date: __2021-01-06 00:17:39__

 > Just got this so too soon to rate, but I have a question.
 I am an urgent care provider testing patients for COVID so will definitely be in proximity to positive cases.
 I wish this app had a setting for when you are at work where exposures are protected and another for when you are away from work where exposures may be unprotected.<br> :date: __2020-12-30 03:18:41__